 You can provide an additional description on the input field, for example, for units or currency.
 The width of the input field and description is distributed equally by default.
 Although the default setting is 50%, you can change this with the fieldWidth property.

 The width of the input field is set to 100% by default.
 Input fields are usually used in forms, where the width is determined by the form element or container that the input field is embedded in.
-Therefore, we do not recommend defining a fixed width, but rather working with proper layout containers, like the form, simple form, and responsive grid layout, and with the layout data property, where the width is defined by the 12-column approach.
+Instead of defining a fixed width, we recommend working with proper layout containers, like the form, simple form, and responsive grid layout, and with the layout data property, where the width is defined by the 12-column approach.

-If you want to force the user to select only existing values, you can enable the value-help-only option (see an example of the value-help-only option).
+If you want to force the user to select only existing values, you can enable the value-help-only option (see an example).
 In this case, the user cannot enter text in the input field.
 Instead, the value must be selected from the list of suggestions, or chosen using the select dialog or value help dialog.

-The values can also be pasted into the input field by copying and pasting, or dragging and dropping, if the user prefers this.
-In this case, the values will be automatically transformed into conditional expressions.
-Example: Copying values “1234” and “5678” leads to the token generation “=1234” and “=5678”.
-Additionally, these values will be found within the conditions tab of the value help dialog.
+The values can also be pasted into the input field by copying and pasting, or dragging and dropping, if the user prefers.
+In this case, the values are automatically transformed into conditional expressions.
+For example: Copying values “1234” and “5678” leads to the token generation “=1234” and “=5678”.
+Additionally, these values are shown in the conditions tab of the value help dialog.